Juliette1012/Juliette1012.github.io/_posts/2020-08-27-Battle-Dev-Spring-2020.md

 **Entry**

-Row 1 : an integer N between 1 and 10000 representing the number of draws displayed in the history.
+Row 1 : an integer `N` between 1 and 10000 representing the number of draws displayed in the history.

-Rows 2 to N+1 : a digitbetween 1 and 9 representing the number of the card drawn.
+Rows 2 to `N`+1 : a digit between 1 and 9 representing the number of the card drawn.

 **Output**